Killing of Brenda Schaefer: Day of the crime

 During the afternoon of September 24, Schaefer picked up Ignatow in her car from his home.
 After she gave back the gifts, Ignatow and Schaefer had a meal at a Gold Star Chili restaurant, where he told Schaefer that he knew someone who would buy the jewelry.
 The two drove to Shore's house in Poplar Level, arriving at around 6:00 p.m.
 Sitting on a couch together, Ignatow explained his "sex therapy" idea, arguing that "she [Schaefer] needed to have this because she was just very cold-natured and he needed that sex".
 Schaefer tried to leave but Ignatow physically kept her seated, all the while checking off steps on a written list.
 Eventually, Ignatow forced Schaefer against a wall and told her to undress while Shore took photographs.
 Schaefer was then blindfolded, gagged, and tied a table in the living room, where Ignatow sodomized Schaefer for over two hours, with Shore continuing to take pictures at Ignatow's command.

 During the night, Schaefer was relocated to Shore's bedroom, where she was tied to the frame of the bed.
 Schaefer was orally raped by Ignatow, who instructed Shore to beat Schaefer and digitally penetrate Schaefer's rectum.
 When Ignatow began striking Schaefer with a paddle, Shore relented and left the room.
 Eventually, Ignatow held a rag with chloroform over Schaefer's face until she stopped breathing.
 To ensure her death, Ignatow strangled her with a rope, which he left tied around her neck.

 Afterwards, Ignatow told Shore that Schaefer had died.
 Shore looked into the bedroom to find Schaefer's body still tied up.
-With Shore's aid, Ignatow wrappd Schaefe's body in garbage bags and buried her in the prepared hole in the woods behind Shore's house.
+With Shore's aid, Ignatow wrapped Schaefe's body in garbage bags and buried her in the prepared hole in the woods behind Shore's house.
 Ignatow loaded the vibrator and camera, as well as any leftover tape and rope into the trunk of Shore's vehicle before puncturing a tire on Schaefer's car.
 With Shore following behind him, Ignatow drove Schaefer's car across Interstate 64, where he left it offroads near Breckenridge Lane.